mihirkumar02/webdevsnips/main/README.md

 ### That's it!
 Now the code is yours to play with!

-I will be adding a Google and Facebook Login method soon in the same repository.
+I will be adding a Facebook Login method soon in the same repository.
 Stay Tuned!

 #### For any collaborations, feel free to contact me :grin: